-NASH is staffed by a staff director, a coordinator, and an office manager.
+NASH is staffed by an Executive Director, a Project Director, and an Executive Assistant.
 For cross-system initiatives, NASH mobilizes expertise within participating systems and partners with other organizations.
 In recent years, cross-system collaboration has focused on increasing student access and success in college, especially for low-income students and students of color.

 The NASH Team

 As Executive Director, Rebecca oversees NASH.
 Previously, Rebecca served as Senior Vice President for Academic Affairs for the University of Wisconsin System from 2007 to 2011.
 Under her leadership, the System aggressively focused on improving the retention and graduation rates of underserved students.
 Prior to her time at the System office, Rebecca served for five years as Provost and Vice Chancellor at University of Wisconsin – Parkside.
 Before that, she served at the University of Vermont, where she held several positions including Senior Vice Provost, Interim Provost, and Acting President.
 She earned her doctorate in Public Administration from the University of Southern California.

 Krissy Haynes, Exectutive Assistant, firstname.lastname@example.org